What is Video Production and Why Should Your Business Use It?

 - An extension question asks the interviewee to elaborate on something they have already said.

 - Ask the interviewee to rate or value something, this is called a priority question.

 Article written by Clayton Osterhues – a comedy writer and Youtuber in Somerset Wisconsin – a mentee at Provid Films in Northeast Minneapolis Minnesota.
 You can find his channel at https://www.youtube.com/channel/UC8uGzDbp5zRVta1yHJUmYuw

 If you found “The Basics of Video Production Guide for Business” article useful, share it with a colleague or save it to your bookmarks

 We also have a great article about Donald Miller’s Story Brand Workshops here.

-If you'd like to get more information on Done-For-You video production for business – check out www.providfilms.com or simply fill out the quick form below.
+If you’d like to get more information on video production for business – check out www.providfilms.com or check out the About Us page here.